ukri-bench/benchmark-dolfinx/README.md

 # DOLFINx benchmark

 This benchmark tests the performance of an unstructured grid finite element solver.
 It solves the Poisson equation on a mesh of hexahedral cells using a matrix-free method.
 Low- and high-degree finite elements bases are supported.
 Being matrix-free and supporting high-degree finite elements makes this benchmark suitable for CPU and GPU architectures.

-Parallel communication between nodes/devices used MPI.
 The finite element implementation uses sum factorisation.

+Parallel communication between nodes/devices uses MPI.

 ## Status